Introduction to New Mexico Slot Machine Casino Gambling

 In 1995, the state and 25 federally-recognized American Indian tribes or pueblos negotiated thirteen identical state-tribal gaming compacts eventually approved after various delays.
 Each tribe is associated with at least one Indian casino in New Mexico.

 Several amendments made to the 1995 state-tribal compacts include a requirement that the tribal casino reports a net win amount.
 These compacts currently expire in 2037.

-Each of New Mexico’s racinos may legally have up to 750 gaming machines, including 600 of their own and 150 leased for another pari-mutuel facility.
-By state law, 26% of the Net Take in monthly gaming taxes is paid to the State of New Mexico.
+Each of New Mexico’s five racinos can have up to 750 gaming machines, including 600 of their own and another 150 leased for a different racino.
+For these racinos, the state collects 26% of the Net Take in monthly gaming taxes.

-Further, 20% of the Net Take from racino gaming machines must go to horsemen’s purses, which has been a significant amount: In the fiscal year 2014, over $50M was added to horsemen’s purses from gaming revenues.
+Further, 20% of the Net Take from racino gaming machines must go to horsemen’s purses, which has been a significant amount: In fiscal year 2014, horsemen’s purses received over $50M from gaming revenues.

 Finally, a thriving charitable gaming industry exists in New Mexico.
-Dozens of non-profit organizations offer electronic gaming machines legal under state gaming regulations.
-These slot machines are similar to those found at New Mexico racinos.
+Dozens of non-profit organizations legally offer electronic gaming machines like the slot machines found at New Mexico’s racinos.

 Slot Machine Private Ownership in New Mexico

 Privately owning a slot machine has only recently become available.
 Legal restrictions on obtaining it are highly limited to the following terms:

 - It must be purchased from a distributor or manufacturer licensed to distribute and manufacture slot machines in New Mexico.

 - Only such New Mexico licensed distributors and manufacturers may transport gaming machines in New Mexico.